Caring for your Sofa

 We pattern-match all our upholstery.
 However, there are occasionally times when a joining seam is unavoidable, which can be due to the size of the fabric roll, or the curve of the frame.
 If a seam is unavoidable, we will have endeavoured to make it as unnoticeable as possible.

 Sofa Care Tips

-- Avoid sitting on the edge of your seat as it can weaken the front spring unit.
+- Avoid sitting on the edge of the seat.

 - Be careful of your clothing as belt buckles, studs and jewellery can all cause wear and tear to the fabric.

 - Avoid putting your sofa too close to an open fire or radiator as too much heat can damage the fabric.